 Rev. K.D.
 Stroud’s Anthem of Heaven Inspires Opera

 K.D.
 Stroud was born and raised on a Texas slave plantation.
 During a dream he awakened with a melody in his head.
 He studied music theory and wrote down a sketch of two songs: “You Must Get Ready to Die” and “Anthem of Heaven.”.

-Years later, his music and art prodigy daughter, Bobbie Stroud, updated the sheet music and played it on an organ while her sister Nina sang along.
-Nearly 100 years later the song was showcased to a near-capacity crowd at the Colorado Springs Pioneers Museum on Independence Day weekend, July 2, 2022.
+Years later, his music and art prodigy daughter, Bobbie Stroud, updated the sheet music and played it (Ready to Die) on an organ while her sister Nina sang along.
+Nearly 100 years later the song (Anthem of Heaven) was showcased to a near-capacity crowd at the Colorado Springs Pioneers Museum on Independence Day weekend, July 2, 2022.

 After 40 Years